mongodb/specifications/source/auth/tests/mongodb-oidc.rst

 #.
 Ensure that the cache has been cleared.
 #.
 Ensure that a subsequent ``find`` operation results in a call to the refresh callback.
 #.
 Ensure that the cache has been set.

+#.
+Clear the cache.
+#.
+Create a new client using the AWS device workflow.
+#.
+Ensure that a ``find`` operation does not add credentials to the cache.